dabapps/eslint-config-dabapps/README.md

 ### Test config

-If your project has tests (if it doesn't you're fired), create a second `.eslintrc-test.json` so you can have custom linting for your tests.
+If your project has tests (if it doesn't you're fired), create a second config named `.eslintrc-test.json`.
+This way you can have custom linting for your tests.
 A common pattern is to extend our existing `.eslintrc.json` and one of our test configs to allow globals like `describe` and `it` e.g.

 ```json
 {